 7. Keep it Going all Year Round

-Christmas is the perfect time of year for giving a little extra to your local shelter or rescue, but the truth is that shelters need help all year round.
+Christmas is the perfect time of year for going above and beyond and giving a little extra, but the truth is that shelters need help all year round.
 According to the ASPCA’s official intake tracker, approximately 6.5 million companion animals enter shelters every year nationwide.
 That’s a lot to care for!
-However, with the help of people like you who foster, donate, volunteer, and of course adopt, these shelters help change the lives of all these animals for the better.
+However, with the help of people like you who foster, donate, volunteer and, of course, adopt, these shelters help change the lives of all these animals for the better.
 If you want to keep that Christmas feeling going all year round, helping out your local animal rescue would be a great place to start.
 Plus, we’re pretty sure you’ll make it to the top of Santa’s nice list!